hyperledger-archives/grid-rfcs/0000-product.md

 GTIN.
 An organization must have the GS1 company prefix in the “gs1_company_prefixes” metadata field for its Pike organization.
 (Organization-level metadata will need to be implemented in Pike.)
-When a product is created, its owning organization is stored with the project in an “owner” field.
+When a product is created, its owning organization is stored with the product in an “owner” field.

 Updates to products is restricted to agents acting on behalf of the